 In 1972, after Helen Bonfils died, Helen’s friend and lawyer, Don Seawall was named president and chairman of the paper.
 He sold the paper in 1980 to the Times Mirror Co., and the proceeds from the sale went to the Bonfils Foundation.
 Times Mirror sold The Denver Post to Dean Singleton and MediaNews Group in 1987.

-In 1992, under the ownership of Dean Singleton, the Post formed a philanthropic partnership with the McCormick Tribune Foundation which continues today.
+In 1992, under the ownership of Dean Singleton, the Post formed a philanthropic partnership with the McCormick Tribune Foundation which ends on June 30, 2017.
 Through this unique partnership which matches all dollars raised, over 66 million dollars has been distributed to the local metro area through various programs such as The Denver Post Season To Share holiday fundraising campaign, to benefit thousands in need.
 In addition, under Mr. Singleton’s leadership, many of the newspapers unique Signature Events such as Ride The Rockies Bicycle Tour, the Cheyenne Frontier Days Train, and the Pen & Podium Author Series were started and developed – and continue to provide enriching experiences to all who participate.

 In 2001, The Denver Post and the now defunct Rocky Mountain News, entered into a joint operating agreement (JOA), creating the Denver Newspaper Agency, which combined the business operation of the former rivals.
 The philanthropy programs of both papers, including a newly formed employee volunteer program titled DNA ACTS (Assisting the Community Through Service) were combined under the umbrella Post-News Community.

 The JOA ended in 2009, when the Rocky Mountain News published its last issue.